k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 ### How Do I Check Which Project Is Deployed to Fabric?

 Only **one project** can be deployed to [each Fabric cluster](/articles/02_fabric_architecture/01_fabric_architecture_overview.md#fabric-cluster).
-If a project has been deployed and an attempt to deploy a different project to the same cluster is made, an error message is displayed.
+If a project has already been deployed and an attempt to deploy another project to the same cluster is being made, an error message is displayed.

 <studio>